Ocramius/ocramius.github.com/source/_posts/2015-04-13-doctrine-orm-optimization-hydration.md

 </p>

 <p>
-    Other solutions that we may work on in future include:
+    Other solutions that we may work on in the future include:
 </p>

 <ul>